erm

 Lectures

-Weeks 1-8 of Trinity Term, MRB Lecture Theatre
+Weeks 1-8 of Trinity Term, MRB Lecture Theatre.
+Lecture attendance is required if you are taking this course for credit.

 Drop-in Surgeries

-Weeks 2-9 of Trinity Term.
-(For the North Americans among us, these are TA office hours.)
+Weeks 2-9 of Trinity Term in MRB Seminar Room D. (For the North Americans among us, these are GTA office hours.)

 Required Software